HaoxinSEU/IPEO-Project/UNet/README.md

 |      Gray      |   42.43   |   75.11     |   58.77   |     |
 |  Deoldify_part |   40.00   |   74.24     |   57.1    |
 |  Deoldify_all  | **44.17** | **75.17**   |  **59.67**|

+## Acknowledgements
+The model was inspired from https://github.com/milesial/Pytorch-UNet/tree/master